Bidyutporna/Bidyutporna/README.md

 - 👋 Hi, I’m @Bidyutporna!
 I am a Chemical Engineering undergraduate student at the University of Waterloo.
-- 👀 I’m interested in pursuing a career in materials and manufacturing processes
+- 👀 I’m interested in pursuing a career in Materials and Manufacturing Processes
 - 🌱 I’m currently learning 3D drawing using Solidworks and AutoDesk Inventor
 - 📫 The best way to reach me is via email: bshee@uwaterloo.ca, or LinkedIn: https://www.linkedin.com/in/bidyutporna-shee/